trynmaps/open-data-day/README.md

 very similar to the challenges our team of analysts and coders has had to face.
 In each challenge, we'll give you a sample of our data and some sample code we've written to process, analyze, or visualize it.
 What can you build?

-At the end of the day, we encourage you to make a pull request with your code, and we'll incorporate the best code into the [data visualization prototype we're building](https://github.com/trynmaps/metrics-mvp).

 # The challenges